 What is the factor structure of the ISMI-9?

-Hammer & Toland (in press) found evidence that the nine items of the ISMI-9 conform most closely to a unidimensional factor structure.
+Hammer and Toland (2017) found evidence that the nine items of the ISMI-9 conform most closely to a unidimensional factor structure.
 Thus, the ISMI-9 is best conceptualized as a unidimensional instrument that primarily reflects a single common source of variance.

 As noted above, the ISMI-9 cannot be said to contain subscales and cannot be used to generate factor scores for the five topical areas.